 The truth is that cats who are fed a fresh, balanced, raw food diet rarely get sick.
 It isn’t just that they rarely develop renal issues, they rarely develop ANY issue.
 Can you imagine if everyone was on board with this idea?
 Not only would the cat food industry collapse, so would a large percentage of vets.

 Really good for your cat.
 Really good for your wallet.
 Really bad for corrupt industry.
-Who do you want to support?

 So if you are keen to avoid, or heal, renal failure in cats, feed them like their wild cousins.
 Your cat may take time to adjust, but it is time well spent for the rewards you’ll see.